single-cell-genetics/cellsnp-lite/doc/install.rst

 Install
 ===================

-cellsnp-lite is implemented in C. You can install it via conda_ or from this github repo.
+Cellsnp-lite is implemented in C. You can install it via conda_ or from this github repo.

 Install via conda (latest stable version)
 -----------------------------------------
 This is the recommended way to install cellsnp-lite.
 Lacking the potential issues of dependency, it's simple and fast if conda is available on the machine.